chuck2909/IT_Pre_Onboarding_Runbook/README.md

 ---

 ## 🏆 **Acknowledgment**
-This project was completed as part of a **Windows System Administration bootcamp**, focused on practical hands-on IT security, Active Directory management, and automation with PowerShell.
+This project was completed as part of a **Cyber Security bootcamp**, focused on practical hands-on IT security, Active Directory management, and automation with PowerShell.

 🚀 **Built with a hacker mindset, IT precision, and a security-first approach.** 🔥